MSalman5230/de-task-a/feature_documentation.md

 - Ratio = 0: No income in last 30 days (very high risk)

 **Why This Matters:**
+- While Feature 6 (Days Since Last Credit) indicates whether a user received payment, this feature indicates whether what they received is adequate
 - Customers with declining income are more likely to default as their financial situation deteriorates
 - This feature captures temporal trends that static features (like total credit) cannot